dgraph-io/ristretto/README.md

 ## FAQ

-### How do you handle potential hash collisions?

-TODO

 ### How are you achieving this performance?
 What shortcuts are you taking?

 We go into detail in the [Ristretto blog post](https://blog.dgraph.io/post/introducing-ristretto-high-perf-go-cache/), but in short: our throughput performance can be attributed to a mix of batching and eventual consistency.
 Our hit ratio performance is mostly due to an excellent [admission policy](https://arxiv.org/abs/1512.00727) and SampledLFU eviction policy.